 5. PROJECT SCHEDULE

-Provide anticipated timelines for the research study based on the proposed tasks.
+Provide anticipated timelines for the project based on the proposed tasks.
 Incorporate time for potential impediments that will minimize the need for time extensions.
-A 24 month timeframe is preferred unless a different schedule is specified in the RFP.
+A 36-month timeline is preferred unless a different schedule is specified in the proposal.
 Include sufficient time for report review and revision – a fully edited and ready-for-publication final report is expected 90 days prior to project completion.

 Provide a graphical representation of all tasks, quarterly meetings, and deliverables on a monthly basis or as required.
 Include achievable targets and keep in mind that the draft of the final report and two-page summary of tasks completed are due to GAF no later than 90 days prior to the project completion date.